 What is HTTP?

-HTTP is a short abbreviation of Hypertext Transfer Protocol.
+Full form of HTTP is Hypertext Transfer Protocol.
 HTTP offers set of rules and standards which govern how any information can be transmitted on the World Wide Web.
 HTTP provides standard rules for web browsers & servers to communicate.

 HTTP is an application layer network protocol which is built on top of TCP.
 HTTP uses Hypertext structured text which establishes the logical link between nodes containing text.
 It is also known as "stateless protocol" as each command is executed separately, without using reference of previous run command.